-The 2020 audit followed up on implementation of actions approved by KPMG to address these non-conformities and found they had been implemented, with the recreation trail no blocked to vehicle access and the annual report for First Nations being up to date.
+The 2021 audit followed up on implementation of actions approved by KPMG to address the non-conformity and found they had been implemented.
+The audit verified that the complaint process is now publicly available on the Canfor website.
 As a result, all of the non-conformities identified during previous audits have now been closed.